The Consequences of Removing an encircled tree and how to Avoid These

 FAQs:

-What happens if I carry out work on a tree that is protected without permission?
+What happens if I conduct work on a protected tree without permission?

-If you do work on a tree that is protected without the appropriate permits, you could be facing significant fines, and possibly even jail time.
+If you work on a tree that is protected without obtaining the necessary permits, you could be facing significant fines, and possibly even jail time.

-Can I appeal a TPO and/or preservation order?
+Can I contest an TPO or preservation order?

-Can I remove a protected tree?
+Can I take down a protected tree?

 Conclusion